Drowsyyyyy/cse15l-lab-reports/lab_report3.md

   Six large controlled population-based studies of
   ```
   -E option allows that the pattern is an extended regular expression.
 It is useful because we can search multiple patterns at once.
 If we use grep without -E option, the patteren will recognize 'answer|problem' as a single string itself.
+  First example prints all the lines that contain "answer" or "problem" key words.
+Second example prints all the lines that contain "Intro" or "Six" key words.

   citation: https://csiro-data-school.github.io/regex/03-egrep-find/index.html

 2. grep -i